leondutoit/leondutoit.github.io/posts/index.md

 ## Posts

+[Reading the Sutta Pitaka](https://leonomics.com/reading-the-suttapitaka.html) - _The Digha Nikaya and the Majjhima Nikaya, 2025-11-09_

 [Twenty years of yoga](https://leonomics.com/twenty-years-of-yoga.html) - _The start of a new chapter, 2025-08-28_

 [Foraging](https://leonomics.com/foraging.html) - _A transformative practice, 2025-08-18_